 - Adjustable resistance: Changing the level of stretch on the band will change how much resistance the band provides.
 It’s literally the same as pulling on a rubber band either a little or a lot.

-- Great for eccentric exercise: The “stretchiness” of the band mean that there’s a strong pull on the negative, or “lowering”, part of the movement.
+- Great for eccentric exercise: The “stretchiness” of the band means that there’s a strong pull on the negative, or “lowering”, part of the movement.
 Working slowly to control your movement back to the start position creates a strong eccentric contraction.
 (Eccentric means the muscle is lengthening under load.)
 This exercise is especially useful for people with cardiovascular or respiratory issues, since it can prompt strength gains with lower stress on the cardiorespiratory system.